onera/Cassiopee/Converter/doc/source/Filter.rst

 .. py:function:: Converter.Filter.Handle.getVariables()

-    Get the variables contained in file.
-This function minimal reads from file and store variable names in handle.
+    Get the names of variables contained in file.
     This function must be called after loadSkeleton.

-    :return: list of variables contained in file
+    :return: list of variable names contained in file
     :rtype: list of strings

     *Example of use:*